-Bring order to your home office
+Bring order to your daily regime

-One day you’ll get up at six, the next at nine.
-You’ll begin your day watching a little bit of TV in your pajamas and get around to the actual work around ten or simply once you’ll feel like working.
+One day get up at six, the next at nine.
+You begin your day watching a little bit of TV in your pyjamas and get around to the actual work around ten or simply once you feel like working.
 Sometimes you might not feel motivated enough to start at all.
-To make up for the lost time, you’ll keep working well past midnight.
+To make up for the lost time, you keep working well past midnight.
 Sounds familiar?

 Working from home?
 Yes.
 From your bed?
 Rather not…

 I work from 6 to 9am and my husband leaves for work.
 I take care of our children between 9am and 2pm and try to keep them as active as possible to tire them out.
 Around 2pm, when it’s finally quiet enough, I get back to work and keep at it ideally till 7pm.
 My husband comes home at around 5:30pm and takes care of the kids until I wrap up all my projects.

-Tips from Zuzana, Webnode HR manager:
+Tip from Zuzana, Webnode HR manager: Keep yourself active

 I exercise daily.
 Mainly because I enjoy it and it also clears my mind incredibly.
 I’m already used to this routine, plus I can put on some good music.